Oysters on a plate of ice Oysters on a plate of ice

 Ria's

-Ria's in Notting Hill is a must-visit for fans of deep-dish pizza and natural wines.
-This modern eatery and wine bar near Portobello Road specialises in Detroit-style pizza made with slow-fermented dough crafted from Wildfarmed flour.
-Pair your slice or whole pie with their selection of natural wines by the glass or bottle.
-Not into wine?
-They also offer cocktails by Blacklines and draft beers.
+Ria's is a must-visit for fans of deep-dish pizza and natural wines.
+This modern Notting Hill eatery and wine bar specialises in Detroit-style pizza made with slow-fermented dough from Wildfarmed flour, paired with a selection of natural wines by the glass or bottle, cocktails, or draft beers.
 The contemporary space features neutral tones and sky-blue wood panelling.
 Dine inside or enjoy a glass of pét-nat outside, weather permitting.

 Sunday in Brooklyn